wilgucki/php-csv/README.md

 ### Writer

 For creating/updating CSV files you can use Writer class.
-If you want to create file, you need to provide only a writable path.
+If you want to create a file, you need to provide only a writable path.
 For updating existing file, you have to use optional `$mode` argument.
-All available modes are described in the manual (https://secure.php.net/manual/en/function.fopen.php) but only 'w' and 'a' values are usable in this case.
+All available modes has been described in the manual (https://secure.php.net/manual/en/function.fopen.php) but only 'w' and 'a' values are usable in this case.

 ```php